JuliaReach/juliareach-days-3-reachathon/README.md

-# JuliReach & JuliaIntervals Days 3: Reachathon
+# JuliaReach & JuliaIntervals Days 3: Reachathon

 ## What?